osisoft/PI-Adapter/V1/Configuration/Data filters configuration.md

     **Note:** Run this command from the same directory where the file is located.

-On successful execution, the data filters change takes effect immediately during runtime.
+On successful execution, the change that you have made to data filters takes effect immediately during runtime.

 ## Data filters schema